 The Giants were huge underdogs to the explosive Buffalo Bills, on top of that they had lost starting QB Phil Simms late in the year and backup QB Jeff Hostetler took over and somehow led the Giants to an upset in the 1990 NFC Championship over the SF 49ers.
 The Giants’ game plan was to slow the game down and eat up the clock, thus limiting the Nills opportunities with the football.
 They did just that, and probably the biggest play of all was in the third quarter when Receiver Mark Ingram caught a pass on a 3rd and 13, broke at least five tackles and got the first down to keep what would be a nine-minute drive alive.
 The Drive ended up giving the Giants a 17-12 lead, without this play the Bills have the ball and a chance to extend the lead, and with the Bills offense, a bigger lead would have been disastrous for the Giants.

 Lynn Swann was the first Wide Receiver to be named Super Bowl MVP, and it was for good reason as Swann made two catches that were both enormous and remarkable all at the same time.

 This one was for John and because of John.
 Third-and-6 from the 12-yard line, game tied at 17, John Elway dropped back to pass only to fail to find a man open.
-After taking off on the run to attempt a first down on the ground, Elway leaped into the air and into — not only Packers safety LeRoy Butler — but into the highlight reel hall of fame.
+After taking off on the run to attempt a first down on the ground, Elway leapt into the air and into — not only Packers safety LeRoy Butler — but into the highlight reel hall of fame.
 The first down would lead to a touchdown putting the Broncos in front.
 Check out more NFL news!